SerialKicked/ChatAI/README.md

 - Runs on Windows 10+ (may work on 7, untested)
 - To take full advantage of the LTM and dynamic character systems, a context window of at least 10K is required, 16K+ is *heavily* recommended
 - Small models (<=8B params), and models with poor instruction following, may struggle with some of the features

+## License

+w(AI)fu.NET is under [CC BY-NC-SA 4.0](https://github.com/SerialKicked/ChatAI/tree/master?tab=License-1-ov-file#readme).
+You may not use this code for commercial purposes.